zchyde/brooklinebooksmith.com/_posts/2016-03-03-stick-figure-amy-all-book-news-is-good-news.md

 ---

-But really have you seen the [jacket copy for Gemina](https://www.instagram.com/p/BBV_56xCHq5/)?
+But really have you read the [jacket copy for Gemina](https://www.instagram.com/p/BBV_56xCHq5/)?